Atif Aslam

-Early life
+Early life and education

-Atif Aslam was born on 12 March 1983, into a Punjabi Arain family in Wazirabad, Pakistan.
-He went to Kimberley Hall School in Lahore until 1991, when he moved to Rawalpindi, and continued his studies at St. Paul's Cambridge School in Satellite Town.
+Atif Aslam was born on 12 March 1983, to a middle-class Punjabi family in Wazirabad, Punjab.
+He has three brothers, who have all worked with him: Shahzad as photographer, Shahbaz as designer and manager and Shiraaz as his website co-ordinator.
+He went to Kimberley Hall School in Lahore, Punjab, until 1991, when he moved to Rawalpindi, Punjab, and continued his studies at St. Paul's Cambridge School in Satellite Town.
 In 1995, Aslam returned to Lahore, where he continued his studies at a Divisional Public School and College (DPSC) branch.
-He proceeded to attend Fazaia Inter College for his HSSC from 1999 to 2001, and later went to PICS to pursue a bachelor's degree in computer science.
+He proceeded to attend Fazaia Inter College for his HSSC from 1999 to 2001, and later went to University of Punjab.

 In an interview, Aslam revealed that his ambition around this time was to become a singer.

-Career
+He first competed on stage, and won, at the age of 15 before singing in various talent contests.
+He also wanted to be a cricketer, being a fast bowler, and was selected for the Pakistan under-19 team, but he didn't go ahead as his parents wanted him to become a doctor.

+Music career

+2003–2008

-After separation from Jal, Aslam released his first album titled Jal Pari, on 17 July 2004, produced by Sarmad Abdul Ghafoor, having 11 tracks, which was an instant hit.
+Aslam was a member of the group Jal.
+He released his first song Aadat with Goher Mumtaz.
+After separating from Jal, Aslam released his first album titled Jal Pari in 2004 which became an instant hit.

-2007–2008

-Aslam's Third solo albumled Meri Ki, having 12 tracks, released in Produced by Sarmad Abdul Ghafoor.
-In 2008, the album was nominated in 7th Lux Style Awards in the category "Best Album".
-Album's song "nominated in 2009 in "MTV Music Awards" in the category "Best Rock Song".
+Aslam's second album Doorie was released in 2006.
+Aslam's third album Meri Kahani released in 2008 was nominated in 7th Lux Style Awards in the category "Best Album".
+Album's song "Hangami Halaat" nominated in 2009 in "MTV Music Awards" in the category "Best Rock Song".
+His debut song in Bollywood is "Woh Lamhe" from Zeher movie in 2005.
+He also sang "Aadat - Juda Hoke Bhi" from Kalyug movie the same year and "Tere Bin" from Bas Ek Pal movie in 2006.

-In 2008, he recorded three versions of Pehli Nazar Mein and Bakhuda Tumhi Ho from Race and Kismat Konnection respectively composed by Pritam with lyrics by Sameer and Sayeed Qaudri respectively.
-Pehli Nazar Mein catapulted him to Bollywood mainstream success and also won him IIFA Award.
+In 2008, he recorded "Pehli Nazar Mein" and "Bakhuda Tumhi Ho" from Race and Kismat Konnection, respectively.
+"Pehli Nazar Mein" won him an IIFA Award.

-2009; Debut in Coke Studio
+Aslam made his solo debut concert in New Jersey in Summer Beats 2008 at Sovereign Bank Arena.

+2009–2015

-In the 2009 romantic film Ajab Prem Ki Ghazab Kahani, he sang two songs Tu Jaane Na and Tera Hone Laga Hoon including remix versions of both songs, all were composed by Pritam with lyrics by Irshad Kamil and Ashish Pandit, which fetched him several nominations.
-He sang advertising Olper's Qawwali "Hum Mustafavi".
-In Coke Studio Season 2, his five songs were released titled as "Jal Pari", "Kinara" (co-sung by Riaz Ali Khan), "Wasta Pyar Da", "Mai Ni Main" and "Humain Kya Hua".
+In the 2009 film Ajab Prem Ki Ghazab Kahani, he sang "Tu Jaane Na" and "Tera Hone Laga Hoon" including remix versions of both songs which fetched him several nominations.

-2011; Step into Pakistani and Indian film industry